-E. Public Access.
+- specifications and, thereafter, make a recommendation for award or rejection.
+Such recommendation shall be made available for all bidders. - E. Public Access.
 The submitted bid packages shall be considered public records available for inspection at the time a recommendation for award or rejection is made.
-Disclosure of the information prior to a recommendation for award or rejection may prejudice the public interest if it is necessary to rebid the project.
+Disclosure of the information prior to a recommendation for award or rejection may prejudice the public interest if it is necessary to rebid the project. - F. Protest.

-F. Protest.
 Any party may lodge a protest to the award of a contract.
 Such a party shall have the opportunity to present information in support of their position to the awarding authority prior to the award of the contract.
-If any party fails to appear and present information prior to the award of the contract, they shall be deemed to have waived their right to protest the award of the contract.

-G. Award of Contracts/Minor Irregularities.
+If any party fails to appear and present information prior to the award of the contract, they shall be deemed to have waived their right to protest the award of the contract. - G. Award of Contracts/Minor Irregularities.
 Contracts shall be awarded by the Council to the lowest responsive and responsible bidder whose bid fulfills the purpose intended, according to criteria designated in the solicitation and, provided, the award amount is within the unencumbered appropriation for that item.
-The Council may waive minor bid irregularities.

-H. Tie Bids.
-If two or more bids received are for the same total amount or unit price, quality and service being equal, and if the public interest will not permit the delay or re-advertising for bids, the Council may accept either bid.

-I. Performance/Labor/Materials Bonds.
-A labor and materials bond, plus a performance bond shall be required, from an acceptable surety, in such amounts and in such a form as the City finds reasonably necessary to protect the public interest.

-J. No Bids.
+The Council may waive minor bid irregularities. - H. Tie Bids.
+If two or more bids received are for the same total amount or unit price, quality and service being equal, and if the public interest will not permit the delay or re-advertising for bids, the Council may accept either bid. - I. Performance/Labor/Materials Bonds.
+A labor and materials bond, plus a performance bond shall be required, from an acceptable surety, in such amounts and in such a form as the City finds reasonably necessary to protect the public interest or as required by law. - J. No Bids.
 If no bids are received, the project may be performed by City employees by force account, or by informal bidding procedures without further complying with this chapter.
 (Ord.
-09-12 § 3)
+09-12 § 3; Ord.
+20-06 § 1)

-3.5.210 3.05.220 Rejection of Bids.
+§ 3.05.220.
+Rejection of Bids.